 Note that Family Mart fried potatoes are fried in palm oil.

-Available in most convenience stores, but the best bets are 7-11 and Family Mart.
+These salted young soy beans in the pod are available in most convenience stores, but the best bets are 7-11 and Family Mart.

 Food to make a meal!